 Problems with the Oral Microbiome

-Hydrogen peroxide kills bacteria very successfully—which is exactly why you don’t want in your mouth.
+Peroxide kills bacteria very successfully—which is exactly why you don’t want in your mouth.

 You need a balance of good bacteria in your mouth in order to prevent cavities and other oral health issues, but hydrogen peroxide totally disrupts the balance of your oral microbiome and may cause more issues than the cosmetic one you’re trying to fix.
 (It’s the same reason I recommend avoiding toothpastes that contain essential oils.)